papercri/weather-app/README.md

 ## Notes

-_Aquest és un projecte d'estudiant creat a [CodeOp](http://CodeOp.tech), al bootcamp de Front End Development a Barcelona._
+_This is a student project created at [CodeOp](http://CodeOp.tech), during the Front End Development bootcamp in Barcelona._